LVParkinson/Alaska-Berry-Futures/README.md

 `2023.02.16_AK windspeed.ipynb`

 **Found in:**
 This was a preliminary investigation using SNAP [Historical and Projected Hourly Wind Data for Alaskan Communities, 1980-2099](https://catalog.snap.uaf.edu/geonetwork/srv/eng/catalog.search#/metadata/5bdac624-203c-4a65-bfca-1c3f5bf738db).
+Results from this analysis were not directly referenced in the booklets.
 Instead, all references to changes in Alaskan wind conditions reference:
 > Redilla K, ST Pearl, PA Bieniek, JE Walsh.
 2019.
 Wind climatology for Alaska: historical and future.
 Atmospheric and Climate Sciences 9:
 683-702.
 [10.4236/acs.2019.94042](https://doi.org/10.4236/acs.2019.94042).